If you want to go quickly, go alone, if you want to go far, go together. – Lao Tzu

 When you invest in personal growth, you never know how influential you may become.
 Hokusai’s art, nearly 150 years after his death, is still being reproduced in various forms.
 His art has inspired not just artists, but musicians, poets and business professionals, who see the determination that radiates from his work.

 Over the course of his career, Hokusai changed his name over 30 times.
 Today, these different names are used to distinguish the distinctive chapters of his work.
 What he didn’t change was his commitment to developing his art in a way that both celebrated and challenged cultural norms and expectations respectfully.

 We think the same is true in growing your business in a changing world.
 It is important to maintain your companies vision and articulate cultural values in order to prepare for the crests and crashes of rogue waves.
 At Guiding Leaders and Teams, we get in the boat and help paddle, while also giving you what you need to succeed on your own in unchartered waters.

-If you look just to the right of center of Hokusai’s masterpiece, what looks like another wave is in fact Mount Fuji.
+If you look just to the right of the center of Hokusai’s masterpiece, what looks like another wave is, in fact, Mount Fuji.
 This is significant because as you are gaining momentum in your business, mountains may appear in your path that you didn’t expect.
 At Guiding Leaders and Teams, we can provide proactive tools, that can help you navigate the waves of disruptive change to build enhanced resilience.

 The great Austrian poet Rainier Maria Rilke was so taken with Hokusai’s work that he penned the following words in his honor: